ISO 9001 vs AS9100: What’s the Difference?

 When You Need AS9100

-You supply aerospace primes or Tier 1 suppliers
+You supply aerospace primes or Tier 1 manufacturers

 You manufacture flight hardware or safety-critical components